 Health Benefits of Chickpeas

-There are several health benefits of consuming chickpeas.
-These are:
+Besides weight loss, there are several other health benefits of consuming chickpeas.
+They are as follows:

 The American Diabetes Association recommends chickpeas as a source of fibre for people with diabetes.
-A 2014 study states that eating 30g of fibre every day could reduce inflammation in individuals living with type 1 diabetes.
-Ideally, recommendations are that adults consume up to 28.0 grams of fibre a day.
+A 2014 study states that eating around 30g of fibre every day could reduce inflammation in individuals living with type 1 diabetes.
+Ideally, the recommended dosage for adults is 28.0 grams of fibre a day.

-Chickpeas contain calcium, iron, and phosphorus, all necessary minerals that promote healthy and strong bone structure.
+Chickpeas contain calcium, iron and magnesium, all necessary minerals that promote healthy and strong bone structure.
 Therefore, incorporating them into your daily diet is an excellent way of preventing osteoporosis.
+First, however, make sure to get rid of its phytates by soaking them beforehand.
+Phytates may prevent your body from absorbing the calcium present in chickpeas.

 If you’re planning to use canned chickpeas, pay attention to the sodium level in the ingredient listing.
 It is always best to cook with dry chickpeas to control and limit the sodium you consume.
 Recommendations suggest that you keep your sodium level below 2,300 each day to prevent cardiovascular disease.

-Chickpeas are high in B vitamins, fibre, selenium, iron, and magnesium, ingredients that support heart health.
-Fibre decreases the risk of developing heart disease because it lowers blood cholesterol levels.
-They have no cholesterol!
+Chickpeas are high in B-vitamins, fibre, selenium, iron, and magnesium, ingredients that support heart health.
+For example, dietary fibre decreases the risk of developing heart disease because it lowers blood cholesterol levels.
+In addition, a research study has shown that the soluble fibre present in chickpeas reduces “bad” cholesterol and triglycerides, reducing the risk of heart disease.

 Free radicals are the cause of cancer.
 These are toxic substances that accumulate in the body due to poor metabolism.
 As toxin levels rise, cell damage occurs, causing a variety of health issues, including cancer.

+Chickpeas contain antioxidants such as beta carotene and selenium.
+These are vital in removing free radicals.
+In a single cup of chickpeas, there is 6.1 mcg of selenium.
 The recommended daily requirement of selenium for adults is 55 mcg.
 Selenium is a powerful antioxidant that is capable of protecting the body from developing cancer.
-This antioxidant coupled with fibre can help reduce your chances of developing colorectal cancer.
+This antioxidant coupled with fibre can help reduce your chances of developing cancer.

-In a 2006 study, findings show that participants who consumed chickpeas regularly had low LDL levels (low-density lipoprotein) compared to those who only ate a wheat-based diet.
-The researchers pointed out that the high fibre content in chickpeas was responsible for reducing harmful cholesterol levels.
+As mentioned earlier, chickpeas contain dietary fibre, an ingredient that helps reduce your cholesterol levels.
+The findings of a 2006 study show that participants who consumed chickpeas regularly had low LDL (low-density lipoprotein) levels compared to those who only ate a wheat-based diet.
+The researchers pointed out that the high fibre content in chickpeas was responsible for reducing the harmful cholesterol levels.

-In a single cup of chickpeas, there is 69.7mg of choline.
+In a single cup of chickpeas, there is 69.7 mg of choline.
 Choline is an essential mineral for the nervous system and brain function.
 Choline plays a vital role in learning, memory, mood regulation, metabolism, and muscle control.
-The daily recommended intake of choline for adults is 400 to 550 mg of choline.
+The daily recommended intake of choline for adults is 400 to 550 mg.

 If you’re trying to lose weight or stay within a healthy weight range, then chickpeas are your ally.
-The dietary fibre in them acts as a bulking agent.
+In addition, the dietary fibre in them acts as a bulking agent.
 As a result, chickpeas will make you feel fuller for a longer time.
-In addition, their high protein content also contributes to reducing your appetite and therefore limiting your caloric intake.
+In addition, their high protein content also contributes to reducing your appetite and, therefore, limiting your caloric intake.

 Iron is an essential mineral in the body.
-It helps red blood cells carry and deliver oxygen to the entire body.
+It helps the red blood cells carry and deliver oxygen to the entire body.
 When there is an iron deficiency present in the body, it can cause tiredness and weakness.
 In addition, some life-threatening health conditions may arise due to low iron levels.
 Chickpeas are an excellent source of iron.
-When consumed with vitamin C, your body can absorb this mineral better.
+A single cup of chickpeas contains around 26% of the daily value.
+Chickpeas also consist of some vitamin C. A recent study found that combining vitamin C and iron may help increase the body’s ability to absorb iron.

 You can easily include chickpeas into your diet.
-Listed below are two popular recipes that use this popular ingredient.
+Listed below are two popular recipes that use this versatile ingredient.

 #1 Hummus- Middle Eastern Dip